 November 15, 202515 minLion Fans

 Can you really make money on TikTok?
-A complete breakdown of 7 monetization methods including Creator Fund, live gifts, brand deals, e-commerce, and affiliate marketing.
-Includes verified real-world case studies of monthly earnings from NT$15,000 to NT$100,000+, plus a guide to breaking through the follower threshold from zero.
+A complete breakdown of 7 monetization methods including platform rewards, live gifts, brand deals, e-commerce, and affiliate marketing.
+Income varies by account, content, and method, with no public statistics; this guide also clarifies the TikTok vs. Douyin platform differences and how to break through the follower threshold from zero.

 TikTok Marketing